TaTooKa/microfate/_build/html/_sources/index.rst.txt

 attempting to give more importance to Aspects, Consequences and CaA Actions.

-it is more of a hack than a "Fate Build" (in which you customize your dials), because it changes core mechanics and concepts to simplify and accomodate to its adjustments.
+it is more of a hack than a "Fate Build" (in which you customize your dials), because it changes core mechanics and concepts to simplify and accommodate to its adjustments.

 This document assumes familiarity with Fate Core, and will only address